 During construction, activities undertaken on site have the potential to have temporary adverse impacts on local residents and road users.

-While TM will be in place for ten nights, it will be restricted to nighttime hours when traffic flows will be at a minimum, as such no congestion issues are expected during the proposed construction hours.
+There are no local pedestrian footpaths, public transport links (e.g., bus stops) or other NMU facilities and community assets, with connectivity to the scheme extents.
+Moreover, TM will only be in place for eight nights (when traffic flows will be at a minimum), and no congestion issues are noted during the proposed construction hours.